plumed/plumed2/user-doc/Modules.md

 Until PLUMED 2.2, it was also possible to switch on or off modules by adding files in the plumed2/src directory.
 Since PLUMED 2.3 this is discouraged, since any choice made in this manner will be overwritten next time `./configure` is used.
+As of PLUMED 2.8, this is not possible anymore.